CSGuides/grad-job-guide/_applying/cover-letter.md

   and why you are likely to accept an offer.
 5. Mention any special circumstances (e.g., two-body problem).

-Limit the overview of your research focus to a few sentences; your [research statement](#research-statement) is the place for detail.
+Limit the overview of your research focus to a paragraph or two; your [research statement](#research-statement) is the place for detail.
-This is particularly important when applying to large schools that may have many independent searches but only one application portal. **Make it easy for a hiring chair in your area to quickly realize you're one of theirs!**
+This is particularly important when applying to large schools that may have many independent searches but only one application portal.
+If you find it difficult to summarize, Wes recommends prioritizing outcomes (e.g., awards) over lower-level mechanisms (e.g., mentioning that you use a particular type of dataflow analysis). **Make it easy for a hiring chair in your area to quickly realize you're one of theirs!**

 (On a related note: if a portal asks you to select research area keywords, please be